dpi0/0x3110/README.md

 - Copy the "Public Key" and replace the $BESZEL_AGENT_SSH_KEY env variable
 - Restart the beszel-agent service.

+Set `Webhook / Push notifications` in <https://beszel.home.DOMAIN/settings/notifications> using `Shoutrrr`

+For telegram the format is `telegram://BOT_TOKEN@telegram?chats=CHAT_ID`

-For the beszel-agent-intel-gpu, configure this kernel parameter on bare metal otherwise it shows "Failed to initialize PMU!
+For the `beszel-agent-intel-gpu`, configure this kernel parameter on bare metal otherwise it shows "Failed to initialize PMU!
 (Permission denied)" error.

 <https://github.com/henrygd/beszel/issues/1150#issuecomment-3475126281>